piersolenski/telescope-import.nvim/README.md

 - **Frequency-based sorting**: Most used imports appear first for faster selection
 - **Smart insertion**: Automatically places imports in the correct location for frameworks like Vue and Svelte (inside `<script>` tags)
 - **Multi-select**: Select multiple imports using <kbd>tab</kbd>
+- **Duplicate prevention**: Automatically excludes imports that are already present in the current file
 - **Extensible**: Add support for new languages or customize existing ones

 ## 🤖 Supported languages